Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/04_Stripe Integration/05_Stripe_Testing_Plan.md

-# Stripe Integration Testing Plan
+# Stripe Integration Testing Plan (Revised)

 ## Overview

 This document outlines the comprehensive testing strategy for the Stripe payment integration in the Short-Video-Creator-Simplified application.
-It covers all aspects of testing, from unit tests to end-to-end integration tests, and includes specific test cases for various payment scenarios.
+The testing plan has been revised to align with our updated integration approach, which leverages Stripe Checkout, Customer Portal, and webhook-driven synchronization.
+This plan covers all aspects of testing, from unit tests to end-to-end integration tests, and includes specific test cases for various payment scenarios.

 ## Test Environment Setup